aridjayarecipes/cutesrecipes.web.app/content/post/1733-easiest-way-to-make-speedy-dutch-black-mussels-marinara.md

 1. Prepare  Salt and pepper

-Download stock pictures of Mussels marinara on Depositphotos Photo stock for commercial use - millions of high-quality, royalty-free photos & images.
+Download stock pictures of Mussels marinara on Depositphotos Photo stock for commercial use - millions of high-quality, royalty-free photos &amp; images.
 Did you scroll all this way to get facts about mussels marinara?
-Well you're in luck, because here they come.
+Well you&#39;re in luck, because here they come.
 In a very large Dutch oven, heat the oil on medium.

 <!--inarticleads2-->